Azure/connectthedots/Azure/StreamAnalyticsQueries/SA_setup.md

 1. Access to the [Azure Streaming Analytics Preview](https://account.windowsazure.com/PreviewFeatures)
 1. Visual Studio 2013 – [Community Edition](http://www.visualstudio.com/downloads/download-visual-studio-vs)

+Note also that these queries are hard-coded to the data streams defined in the "starter kit" in this project, meaning the same JSON string contents, etc. Also note that the SQL queries ARE CASE SENSITIVE, so that "temperature" <> "TEMPERATURE".
+You should make sure that the spelling and case of the incoming measure names are the same as in the SQL queries.

 ## Create three Azure Stream Analytics (ASA) jobs ##